Getting Started

 command available (e.g., via creating a symlink ~/.local/bin/baysor

-pointing to executable), or export the path to the executable via export baysor=/path/to/baysor/executable
+pointing to the executable), or export the path to the executable via export baysor=/path/to/baysor/executable

 .